-Basic Rules Overview
+Basic Pickleball Rules

-- Pickleball is played either as doubles (two players per team) or singles; doubles is most common
+- Pickleball is played either as doubles (two players per team) or singles; doubles is most common.

-- The same size playing area and rules are used for both singles and doubles
+- The same size playing area and rules are used for both singles and doubles.

 - The serve is initiated with at least one foot behind the baseline; neither foot may contact the baseline or court until after the ball is struck.